How to Cast to Samsung TV from Your Phone

 What makes CastBrowser the best TV cast for Samsung?

-• Auto video detection: Browse any website and CastBrowser finds all castable videos automatically.
+• Auto video detection: Browse compatible websites and CastBrowser finds playable non-DRM videos automatically.

 • 20+ video formats: MP4, HLS, DASH, MKV, WebM, and more — all cast to Samsung via DLNA.